 Most of the crew was gone.
 They were hitting the slopes at Mammoth Lake, but lucky me, I was burning from elevation sickness.
 Feverish disposition, bleary vision, and a grumpy attitude.
 Never before have I ever experienced such sensations, not in any of the many snowboarding trips I’ve taken throughout the years.
 Why here?
 Why now?
-It was the first getaway trip with my girlfriend, and my body had ruined it.
-We couldn’t even do what we had planned for weeks, looked forward to forever, and driven 6 hours to do.
+I couldn’t even do what I had planned for weeks, looked forward to forever, and driven 6 hours to do.

 Holed up in the cabin, I slumped miserably in front of the fireplace and flicked on the TV.
 But there was a silver lining.
-My girlfriend slipped beside me, spreading a flannel blanket over us.
+My girlfriend at the time slipped beside me, spreading a flannel blanket over us.
 She had sacrificed her snowboarding adventure to be with me.
-I knew I loved her then and would tell her later that night for the first time.

 “What should we watch?”
 I grumbled.
 I really wasn’t in the mood for anything.
 I prayed she wouldn’t say one of those sappy romantic titles, like the Notebook or something.